ramrom/rams_dot_files/cheatsheets/docker_kubernetes_cheatsheet.md

 - POD - a deployable entity
     - have many containers, but typical setup is one container per pod
     - containers in a pod share storage volumes and networking
-    - each pod has a unique IP, containers in a prod share the IP address and network ports
+    - each pod has a unique IP, containers in a pod share the IP address and network ports
         - containers in a pod can talk to each other using `localhost`
         - containers in same pod can use IPC like shared memory
-- SERVICE - has a stable IP and DNS, pods don't
+- SERVICE - identifies a set of pods as a logical "service"
+    - groups of pods are identified using labels or selectors (e.g. service `fooservice` adds all pods with label `foo`)
+    - have VIPs only routable within cluster network
+    - VIP and DNS is stable, pods don't have stable IPs
-- INGRESS - rules to describe routing and load balancing for external ingress traffic
+- INGRESS - rules to describe routing for traffic from outside cluster into services
+    - ingress controllers can also load balance and do TLS/SSL termination
     - needs an ingress controller, can use AWS, GCE, or nginx
-    - ingress route to the services
 - KUBELET - a agent that lives in each node, manages that node and communicates with control plane
 - CONTROL PLANE - orchestrates and manages the entire cluster, talks to the kubelets
     - API server - communication hub, all clients talk to it, including CLI tools, GUI admin tools, and pods and kubelets in cluster